How to Build a Custom Multi-Vendor Online Marketplace Startup?

 For example, Airbnb is a marketplace where sellers can come together to promote their rental properties.

-How long does it take to create a multi-vendor marketplace platform?
+How long does it take to build a multi-vendor marketplace platform?

 It depends on the size of the marketplace, the functionality you want to have in place, and what products you want to sell.